balenaltd/handbook/Travel-&-Expenses-101.md

 ## How should I pay for my expenses while I'm travelling?

-All the expenses made for the duration of your business travel is covered by resin.io.
+All the expenses made for the duration of your business travel is covered by balena.
 For clarification purposes these expenses include accommodation, food, business meals, transport and any unforeseen H/W required to perform the task at hand.
 Accommodation most of the times is prepaid or handled by the Operations Team.
 Meals, transportation and other expenses are paid by the employee and reimbursed.

 ## What happens in case of emergency?

 In case of an emergency the first thing you need to do is get in touch with the Operations Team.
-Don’t hesitate to contact Apostolis (apostolis@resin.io), Stefanos (stefanos@resin.io) or Fotis (fotis@resin.io) via email or in the operations flow in Flowdock.
+Don’t hesitate to contact Apostolis (apostolis@balena.io), Stefanos (stefanos@balena.io) or Fotis (fotis@balena.io) via email or in the operations flow in Flowdock.
 In case of an emergency, don't hesitate to call them on their mobile phones (Apostolis +30 6946913376, Stefanos +30  6936896999, Fotis +30 6979180161) They will guide you in any way possible.
 In the unlikely event that the Operations Team is not available to assist you (that would occur only due to time difference), and depending on the need, there are a few things you can do.
 Please see below.

 ### Travel